 Drills are held periodically during the college year.
 Information regarding emergency evacuation of the building is posted throughout the campus.

 Tornado Drills

 Certain areas in the building have been designated as "SAFE AREAS" during a tornado warning.
 Information regarding these areas is posted throughout the campus.
-In case of a drill, please go to the designated areas.
+In case of a drill, please proceed to designated areas.